 On the contrary, the way of men is limited and self-centered.
 Without Christ, man is depraved and incapable of doing anything good.
 All our thoughts and plans may seem right to our eyes, but they all end in destruction if we pursue them more than we pursue Christ.
 Proverbs 14:12 says, “There is a way that seems right to a man, but its end is the way to death.”

-Indeed, His ways are higher than our ways, His thoughts higher than our thoughts.
+Indeed, His ways are higher than our ways, and His thoughts are higher than our thoughts.

 Today we live in a social media world full of filters and aesthetics.
 Everything is strategically planned to make anything or anyone look perfect.
 This video by Ditch the Label is a great ad that has gained a lot of views because it is very relatable.
-People are inclined to make things up to have the enviable curated feed, even if it is far from the truth.
+People make things up to have an enviable curated feed, even if it is far from the truth.

-What is this truth then?
-The truth is the gospel.
-According to Rice Broocks, the gospel is defined as this: “The gospel is the good news that God became man in Jesus Christ.
+What is this truth, then?
+The only truth is the gospel.
+Rice Broocks defines the gospel: “The gospel is the good news that God became man in Jesus Christ.
 He lived the life we should have lived and died the death we should have died – in our place.
-Three days later He rose from the dead, proving that He is the Son of God and offering the gift of salvation to those who repent and believe in Him.”
+Three days later, He rose from the dead, proving He is the Son of God and offering the gift of salvation to those who repent and believe in Him.”
 (Rice Broocks, Man, Myth, Messiah: Answering History’s Greatest Question)

-This is the basic truth which we should believe and trust in.
+This is the basic truth that we should believe and trust.
 Anything that deviates from this is a lie, a terrible thing to make as our life’s foundation.